hliscorp/php-logging-api/README.md

 ```
 ## Initialization

-Now that XML is configured, you can get a logger to save and use later on whenever needed:
+Now that XML is configured, you can get a logger to save and use later on whenever needed by querying [Lucinda\Logging\Wrapper](https://github.com/aherne/php-logging-api/blob/v3.0.0/src/Wrapper.php):

 ```php
 $object = new Lucinda\Logging\Wrapper(simplexml_load_file(XML_FILE_NAME), DEVELOPMENT_ENVIRONMENT);